 Tom and Mary seem to be perfect Christians.
 They go to church every Sunday and generously pad the offering plate.
 They study the Bible every day and can spout appropriate verses for any occasion.
 They spin long eloquent prayers at the public prayer sessions they attend regularly.
 Their children are respectful and well behaved.

 Tom and Mary do their jobs diligently and are honest in all their dealings.
 If someone needs help moving, they are the first on the doorstep.
-The way they live their lives shows that they have high moral standards - they don't swear and they dress modestly.
-There children are well-behaved and respectful.
+The way Tom and Mary live their lives showed that they have high moral standards - they don't swear and they dress modestly.
+Their children are well-behaved and respectful.

 The Bible reveals an ongoing struggle between Jesus and the Pharisees, the religious superstars of their day.
-The attitude and actions of the Pharisees reveal that there are several signs that a person may be self-righteous - and dangerous to my mental health.
+The Pharisees' attitude and actions showed several signs that they may be self-righteous and dangerous to my mental health.

 Black and white thinking

-People who are self-righteous see life in a black and white way, and woe betide anyone who tries to interject shades of grey in their worldview.
-Certainly the Pharisees of Jesus' day fit into this category.
+Self-righteous people see life in a black and white way, and woe betides anyone who tries to interject shades of grey in their worldview.
+The Pharisees of Jesus' day fit into this category.
 They rigidly kept their own version of God's law and expected everyone else to do the same.
-They were very upset when anyone did or said something that did not fit into their concept of right and wrong, such as the disciples gathering a little snack on the sabbath day (Matthew 12:2).
+They were very upset when anyone did or said something that did not fit into their concept of right and wrong, such as the disciples breaking their rules by gathering a little snack on the sabbath day (Matthew 12:2).
 The Pharisees became angry and vicious.